Here’s our epic guide for the best things to do in Krabi Thailand – Don’t do the same things everyone else does!

 It may seem like a tropical paradise in the middle of nowhere, but Krabi is easy enough to get to!

 Flying into Krabi is as easy as pie.
-Krabi International Airport is 15 kilometers from the town centre.
+Krabi International Airport is 15 kilometres from the town centre.
 International and domestic flights operate daily from major cities.

 Four countries fly directly to Krabi: Singapore, Malaysia (Kuala Lumpur), Qatar (Doha) and many cities in China.